Internal Audit Policy

 1.1 This Internal Audit Policy takes effect on June 21st, 2017.

 2.2 The Canadian Institutes of Health Research Act, which establishes CIHR, mandates the CIHR Governing Council with responsibility for the management of CIHR, including development of its strategic directions, goals, and policies; evaluation of its overall performance, including the achievement of its objectives; and approval of its budget.
-The Act appoints the CIHR President the Chairperson of the Governing Council as well as the Chief Executive Officer responsible for the day-to-day management and direction of CIHR.
+The Act appoints the CIHR president as the Chief Executive Officer responsible for the day-to-day management and direction of CIHR.

 3.1 The objective of this Policy is to ensure that the oversight of public resources throughout CIHR is informed by a professional and objective internal audit function that is independent of management.
 This function provides assurance as to whether CIHR's activities are managed in a way that demonstrates responsible stewardship to Canadians.
 Accordingly, CIHR shall comply with the requirements of the TB Policy on Internal Audit.